Hurricane Eta regains strength, takes aim at Florida's West Coast

 Eta will then move across the state, ending up in the Atlantic by late Thursday or early Friday.

-While Eta may have strengthened into a hurricane out over the warm waters of the Gulf of Mexico, forecasters from the NHC said the storm is expected to rapidly weaken after making landfall on Thursday.
+While Eta may have strengthened into a Category 1 hurricane out over the warm waters of the Gulf of Mexico, forecasters from the NHC said the storm is expected to rapidly weaken after making landfall on Thursday.

 "Expecting landfall sometime tomorrow morning," Dean said.
 "This is the second landfall for Florida and flash-flooding is going to be the big concern."